Suicide of Megan Meier: Local

 At a press conference on December 3, 2007, Jack Banas, the prosecuting attorney of St. Charles County, said that Lori Drew's 18-year-old temporary employee, Ashley Grills, wrote most of the messages addressed to Meier and that she wrote the final "Josh Evans" message addressed to Meier.
 Grills said she wrote the final message to end the MySpace hoax and get Meier to stop communicating with "Josh Evans".
 Banas stated that he did not interview Grills because, at the time, she was under psychiatric treatment for her participation in the Meier case.
 He did not plan to interview her at a later date.

 The Meiers criticized the prosecutor's statements, saying that Banas did not interview any party other than the Drews and that Banas was solely relying on the testimony of the Drews.
 Banas said that the original FBI investigation into the matter, during which Grills was interviewed, established her role in the event.
 The Meiers have said they do not hold Grills responsible for Megan's death.
 Banas said Sarah Drew, by then 15, was attending a different school and not living in Dardenne Prairie.
 He said Lori Drew was fearful of telling him where her daughter lives.
 According to Lori Drew's attorney, she had to close her advertising business in the wake of publicity about her role in the Internet account and messages.
 Neighbors shunned the Drews following the revelations.

 Internet webloggers posted photographs, telephone numbers, e-mail details, and addresses of the Drews and the employee on various websites.
-Businesses that advertised in Drew's coupon book business were also shunned.
+Businesses that advertised in Drew's coupon book business were additionally shunned.
 Sarah Wells, a weblogger who revealed the given and family names of Lori Drew, said, "I don't regret naming Drew."
 After reviewing the case, county prosecutors decided not to file any criminal charges in relation to the hoax.